-93. We recognise that children and young people are among the most active users of the Internet and online services.
+77. We recognize that children are among the most active users of the Internet and online services.
 We commit to strengthen legal and policy frameworks to protect the rights of the child in the digital space, in line with international human rights law, including the Convention on the Rights of the Child.
-We welcome the comprehensive approach to promoting children’s digital rights and the best interests of the child in the digital.
+We welcome the comprehensive approach to promoting children’s digital rights in the best interests of the child in the digital environment.

 Data governance